MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 - In macOS Sequoia (version 15.0), if you have Network Protection enabled, you might see crashes of the network extension (NetExt).
 This will result in intermittent network connectivity issues for end users.

-         Note: The core functionalities of AV, EDR, and TVM continue functioning.
+         Note: The core functionalities of antivirus, endpoint detection & response, and threat and vulnerability management continue functioning.

-- We are recommending that customers who have Network Protection enabled in their organization:
+- We are recommending that customers who have Network Protection enabled in their organization to either:
-1. To either use the work-around here [Troubleshoot NetExt issues in Microsoft Defender for Endpoint on Mac](mac-troubleshoot-netext-mde.md) or
+1. Use the instructions to disable Network Extension as described here [Troubleshoot NetExt issues in Microsoft Defender for Endpoint on Mac](mac-troubleshoot-netext-mde.md).
+This will cause Network Protection, Web Content Filtering, and IP address/URL Indicators to be non-functional. or
 2. Revert back to macOS Sonoma (14.x)